 The Centre offers a number of four-year PhD studentships, funded by Cancer Research UK, that are designed to give students an opportunity to complete a PhD in one of its wide range of excellent research labs.
 These provide students with a generous stipend of £19,000 per year (to cover their living expenses) plus their university matriculation fees and some lab running expenses.

 Studentships are open to graduates with a very good degree in a life sciences subject, who have an aptitude for experimental work.
 Students must be from the UK or EU.

-It is anticipated that the Centre will have at least two studentships available to start in October 2017 and more details of the projects will be published in December of this year when the call for applications will open.
+It is anticipated that the Centre will have at least one studentship available to start in October 2018 and more details of the projects will be published in October of this year when the call for applications will open.